Outer Bounds on the CEO Problem with Privacy Constraints

-for a joint distribution defined in \eqref{jd-hatu} with $|\Tilde{\mathcal{U}}_k| \le |\mathcal{Y}_k| + 1$ and $|Q| \le 6$.
+for a joint distribution defined in \eqref{jd-hatu} with $|\Tilde{\mathcal{U}}_k| \le |\mathcal{Y}_k| + 2$ and $|Q| \le 6$.

-Suppose that the rate-distortion-equivocation is tight, i.e., the inner bound defined in \eqref{A56} matches the outer bound defined in \eqref{A57}.
-However, for the regions in \eqref{A56} and \eqref{A57}, a counterexample can be easily found as follows: For the extreme point where $D=I(Y_1;\Tilde{U}_1|X,Q)+H(X|\Tilde{U}_2,Q)$ (the minimum value of $R_1$ is zero), the right-hand side of the constraint for $\Delta_1$ in \eqref{A57} becomes $\Delta_1 \le H(X)-H(X|\Tilde{U}_2,Q)+D= H(X) + I(Y_1;\Tilde{U}_1|X,Q)$, which may exceed $H(X)$, the maximum achievable quantity of $\Delta_1$ in the inner bound when we set both $\Tilde{U}_1$ and $\Tilde{U}_2$ to be constant.
-This implies that there may exist some rate tuple $(R_1,R_2,\Delta_1,\Delta_2,D)$ in the outer bound which is not contained in the inner bound.
+Suppose that the rate-distortion-equivocation region is tight, that is, the inner bound defined in \eqref{A56} matches the outer bound defined in \eqref{A57}.
+However, a counterexample can be constructed to show otherwise.
+Consider the extreme point where $D=I(Y_1;\Tilde{U}_1|X,Q)+H(X|\Tilde{U}_2,Q)$, which represents the minimum distortion at $R_1 = 0$.
+For this case, the right-hand side of the constraint for $\Delta_1$ in \eqref{A57} becomes $\Delta_1 \le H(X)-H(X|\Tilde{U}_2,Q)+D= H(X) + I(Y_1;\Tilde{U}_1|X,Q)$, which may exceed $H(X)$.
+This quantity is the maximum achievable value for the constraint $\Delta_1$ in the inner bound \eqref{A56}, particularly when both $\Tilde{U}_1$ and $\Tilde{U}_2$ are constant.
+Therefore, there may exist some rate tuples $(R_1,R_2,\Delta_1,\Delta_2,D)$ in the outer bound that are not contained in the inner bound.